ArCiGo/TS-Automation-Framework/README.md

 # Then, execute the following command to run the tests inside of the container
 docker run -i -v $(pwd):/my-cypress-project -t my-cypress-image:<YourVersionTag> --spec cypress/e2e
 ```

+You can check in this repository a couple of samples made with [JS](https://github.com/ArCiGo/JS-Automation-Framework/tree/AutomationFrameworkSample_JS) and [TS](https://github.com/ArCiGo/JS-Automation-Framework/tree/AutomationFrameworkSample_TS).